leon-do/jsontest/README.md

 <h3> Instructions <h3>

-1. Clone me
+Uno.
+Clone me
 `git clone git@github.com:leon-do/slackJS-questions.git`

-2. These questions are listed as an array.
+2..
+These questions are listed as an array.
 To add a question, add a comma, make a new line, put the question in quotes and you're done.

-3. Example:
+Tree.
+Example:
 ```
 <!--Before-->